 Baptism is a symbolic action using water that signifies the new life God gives us as we join the church community.
 The United Church offers baptism to all ages, believing that the gift of God’s love doesn’t depend on our ability to understand it.
 Baptism is not a prerequisite for God’s love, but simply a ritual marking commitment to life in Christian community.
 We do NOT believe that people who die without baptism are condemned, lost, or damned.

-The United Church celebrates the full humanity of all people regardless of age, race, class, gender, orientation, or physical ability.
+The United Church celebrates the full humanity of all people regardless of age, race, class, gender and gender identity, sexual orientation, and intellectual or physical ability.

 The United Church views the religious practice of all people of goodwill with respect and gratitude.
 We believe the Spirit of God is at work in many different faith communities.